redhat-developer/odo/docs/website/versioned_docs/version-3.0.0/user-guides/quickstart.md

 Your Devfile has been successfully deployed
 ```

-Your application has now been deployed to the Kubernetes cluster with Deployment and Service resources.
+Your application has now been deployed to the Kubernetes cluster with Deployment, Service, and Ingress resources.

+Test your application by visiting the `DOMAIN_NAME` variable that you had set in the `devfile.yaml`.

   </TabItem>
 </Tabs>